1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“Although Tulaikov perished in the fight against Vil’yams’
-system, Vil’yams apparently cannot be personally accused of
-his death”
-(Medvedev and Lerner, p.
-97)

 “The immediate cause of the annihilation of Tulai-
 kov’s school was an article by Stoletov, “Against foreign
 theories in agronomy,” published in the central press on